PDPA Compliance11 min read30 April 2026

 Cross-Border Data Transfer Under PDPA Singapore: What SMEs Must Know (2026)

-Section 26 of the PDPA restricts the transfer of personal data outside Singapore.
-The rule is straightforward in principle: you cannot send personal data overseas unless you ensure the recipient provides a comparable standard of protection to what the PDPA offers.
-But in practice, implementing this requirement across multiple vendors, cloud services, and international partners is one of the trickiest compliance challenges for Singapore SMEs.
+The rule itself is simple: you cannot send personal data outside Singapore unless the recipient provides comparable protection to the PDPA.
+Putting that into practice across multiple vendors, cloud services, and international partners is one of the trickiest compliance challenges Singapore SMEs face.

-This guide breaks down what the law requires, the practical mechanisms available for compliant transfers, recent developments including the EU-Singapore Digital Trade Agreement, and a step-by-step approach for SMEs to get their cross-border data transfers in order.
+This guide covers what the law requires, the practical mechanisms you can use, the 2026 EU-Singapore Digital Trade Agreement, and a step-by-step approach to getting your transfers in order.

 What Counts as a Cross-Border Data Transfer?